 Smart Contract Development in the Bitcoin Ecosystem

 The Bitcoin ecosystem didn’t originally start out with smart contracts because Bitcoin had a limited scripting language by design.
-The arrival of the Stacks blockchain provided Bitcoin with a smart contract layer, and now, developers can create and use smart contracts for Bitcoin to build apps on the most secure blockchain.
+The arrival of Bitcoin layers brought scalability and smart contracts to Bitcoin, and now, developers can create and use smart contracts for Bitcoin to build apps on the most secure blockchain.

 Clarity Programming Language

-To write smart contracts for Bitcoin, developers use the Clarity language, an open-source programming language that is optimized for security and predictability.
+To write smart contracts for Bitcoin, developers can use the language Clarity, an open-source programming language that is optimized for security and predictability.
 Clarity is heavily influenced by LISP and benefits from the time-tested strengths of other LISP-like languages, such as brevity, being easier to reason about, and better composability.

 Overview of Bitcoin’s Smart Contract Traction

-Since the launch of the Stacks blockchain, Clarity has grown in popularity for the development of smart contracts and dApps.
-More than 7,500 smart contracts have already been written in Clarity and deployed on the blockchain.
-Some live Web3 applications written with Clarity include Arkadiko, CityCoins, Gamma, and dozens more.
+Since the launch of the Bitcoin layer Stacks in 2021, Clarity has grown in popularity for the development of smart contracts and dApps.
+More than 85,000 smart contracts have already been written in Clarity and deployed on the blockchain.
+Some live Web3 applications written with Clarity include ALEX, Stacking DAO, Gamma, and dozens more.

 Smart Contract Development on Ethereum